What Big Book study is

 You'll be invited to read a passage aloud at some point, but you can decline.
 Sharing usually happens around what the passage brings up: a memory, a recognition, a question, or a place where the text rubs against your own experience.

 The principle of "no cross-talk" applies here as in discussion meetings.
-Members share in turn from their own experience; the group's understanding accumulates rather than gets argued.
+Members share from their own experience rather than debating each other.

 Types of study